Melville Jacobs: Activism and controversy

 Following in the footsteps of Franz Boas, Jacobs was a strong opponent of scientific racism.
 Up until 1948, he and a number of his fellow anthropologists at the University of Washington gave lectures around the Pacific North West opposing racism and racial science, which was at the time still considered part of the field of anthropology.
 These activities in particular are what drew the FBI's attention to Jacobs in the early years of the Cold War.

-Jacobs had been a member of the American Communist Party from 1935 to 1945 and was involved in a variety of progressive activities.
+Jacobs had been a member of the CPUSA from 1935 to 1945 and was involved in a variety of progressive activities.
 He, as well as Franz Boas, sat on board of the American Committee for the Protection of Foreign Born in the early 1940s.
 He was also engaged in effort to block the Hobbs "Concentration Camp" Bill of 1941.
 When approached by the Washington State Committee on un-American Activities and asked to give the names of other University of Washington faculty who were present at Communist Party meetings, he refused to do so and stated unequivocally that the people in question had broken no laws and were loyal Americans as well as his friends.
 Jacobs' wife Elizabeth was a Party member and was known to the FBI for some time before these events took place.
 Ultimately, Jacobs would never lose his job at the University of Washington and, after surviving a two year probationary period from 1949 to 1951, he remained at the university until his death in 1971.

 Efforts to publish an edited collection of anthropology articles with Bernhard Stern, a Marxist social anthropologist from Columbia University, were frustrated by political troubles and possible interference from more conservative contemporaries in the anthropology community.
-In the next three years, Stern would be brought before the Senate Subcommittee on International Security and the Committee on Government Operations during the McCarthy era due to his involvement with groups, such as the American Communist Party, whose members were deemed threats to national security during the Cold War.
+In the next three years, Stern would be brought before the Senate Subcommittee on Internal Security and the Committee on Government Operations due to his involvement with the CPUSA and other groups deemed threatening to national security.
 The pair would never find a publisher for their book as a result of these setbacks.